A Sharp Intake of Breath

-A Sharp Intake of Breath is a British sitcom starring David Jason, Jacqueline Clarke with Richard Wilson and Alun Armstrong for series 1-3, which ran from 1977 to 1981, when Jason took up the role of Del Trotter in Only Fools & Horses.
+A Sharp Intake of Breath is a British sitcom starring David Jason, Jacqueline Clarke with Richard Wilson and Alun Armstrong for series 1-3, which ran between 28 July 1977 and 15 February 1981, when Jason took up the role of Del Trotter in Only Fools & Horses.
 It was made for the ITV network by ATV and recorded at ATV Elstree Studios.
 The opening titles featured cartoons by Mel Calman.
 Series 1-3 were written by Ronnie Taylor, series 4 by Vince Powell following the death of Taylor in 1979.

 Plot

 Jason played an everyman character called Peter Barnes and Jacqueline Clarke played his wife Sheila.
-Wilson and Armstrong played a range of petty officials and bureaucrats whose actions frustrated Barnes' attempts to deal with the necessities of everyday life.
+Wilson and Armstrong played a range of petty officials and bureaucrats whose actions frustrated Barnes's attempts to deal with the necessities of everyday life.
 The title A Sharp Intake of Breath refers to the reactions of various characters to seemingly simple requests by Peter, generally followed by a denial.
 The show made use of the fourth wall plot device.